Sharon Horgan: Acting

 In June 2012 Horgan was part of the ensemble cast for the pilot episode of Psychobitches, shown as part of Sky Arts 1's Playhouse Presents strand.
 In the sketch show, famous women from history are psychoanalysed by Rebecca Front's therapist; she played the novelist Jane Austen in the pilot, and later characters included Eva Peron, Cleopatra, Boudicca and Carmen Miranda.
 Two series of Psychobitches followed; the first was shown in May 2013, and the second in November 2014.
 She is well known for her role in Catastrophe, alongside Rob Delaney, a show which they co-created for Channel 4 and Amazon.
 Horgan also appeared in 2020’s second series of Criminal UK, BBC’s The Borrowers (2011), Dead Boss (2012) and Channel 4’s Free Agents (2009) and Bad Sugar (2012).
-She stars in and executive produces Channel 4 comedy-drama series This Way Up (2019–present).
+She stars in and executive produces Channel 4 comedy-drama series This Way Up (2019–2021).

 Horgan played a supporting role in the 2018 dark comedy film Game Night as Sarah, a newcomer to the group of friends unwittingly roped into the game.
 She also appeared in films Death of a Superhero (2011), Run and Jump (2013), Man Up (2015), with Simon Pegg, Military Wives (2019) with Kristen Scott Thomas, Dating Amber (2020), and BBC Two film Together (2021) alongside James McAvoy.

 She has voiced characters in the films Valiant (2005) and the short film Miss Remarkable & Her Career (2010).
 In 2017, she provided the voices of Minerva Campbell (the long-lost mother of the protagonist, Finn the Human) in the Cartoon Network animated series Adventure Time, and Courtney Portnoy in the animated series Bojack Horseman.
 She voices Queen Dagmar in Matt Groening’s animated series Disenchantment, and Kathleen in the animated series Bob's Burgers.
 She voices a Russian ex show cat Tabitha in 2021’s Housebroken which she executive produced.

 Horgan also appeared in the feature film adaptation of the West End musical Everybody’s Talking About Jamie as Miss Hedge, which was released in September 2021.
+She has a supporting role in The Unbearable Weight of Massive Talent opposite Nicolas Cage, which was released in March 2022.